gini/gini-mobile-ios/BankSDK/GiniBankSDK/Documentation/source/Integration.md

 ```
 ### Custom Implementation
+##TODO change links on bank api

-If you use your own networking implementation and directly communicate with the Gini Pay API then see [this section](https://pay-api.gini.net/documentation/#submitting-feedback-on-extractions) in its documentation on how to send feedback.
+If you use your own networking implementation and directly communicate with the Gini Bank API then see [this section](https://pay-api.gini.net/documentation/#submitting-feedback-on-extractions) in its documentation on how to send feedback.

-In case you use the [Gini Pay API Library](https://developer.gini.net/gini-pay-api-lib-ios/docs/) then see [this section](https://developer.gini.net/gini-pay-api-lib-ios/docs/getting-started.html) in its documentation for details.
+In case you use the [Gini Bank API Library](https://github.com/gini/bank-api-library-ios) then see [this section](https://developer.gini.net/gini-mobile-ios/GiniBankAPILibrary/getting-started.html) in its documentation for details.